bsoher/pymidas.io/docs/README.md

 ## Credits

-Many.
-To be included later.
-Funded originally by NIH grant number 1R01EB008387-01A1, that eventually became the Vespa project.
+This effort is based on code initially funded by NIH grant 1R01EB008387-01A1 that became the Vespa project.
+Other funding sources include NIH grants: U01CA264039, and many others

 We've had a lot of people support this effort, but I'd like to mention Philip Semanchuk (http://pyspoken.com), Dr. Jeffrey Alger and Dr. Alexander Giuffrida for their early contributions.